uofu-adv-emb-25/Lab10_ben_brian_adam/README.md

 For blinky using freertos task and vTaskDelay, the current draw oscillates between 34-38 mA. (off/on)

 For busy task utilizing ~100% CPU utilization, the current draw is stable around 31 mA. (no LED toggle).

+For gpio initiated interrupt, the current draw is stable around 30.8-32.8 mA (off/on) {1Hz}

+For gpio initiated interrupt, the current draw is stable around 31.8 average (off/on) {1kHz}

+For gpio initiated interrupt, the current draw is stable around 31.8 average (off/on) {10kHz}

+For gpio initiated interrupt, the current draw is stable around 32 average (off/on) {100kHz}

+For gpio initiated interrupt, the current draw is stable around 32.8 average (off/on) {1MHz}

+1.7 - 27.6 mA (sleep/on)

+900 uA  27.7 sleep-mA